Virakal/WoWThon/README.md

 a list of member IDs but a list of fully functional Character objects.

 ## Usage ##
-The WoWThon folder must be in your system path or the folder in which your client application resides in order to use the API.
+The WoWthon folder must be in your system path or the folder in which your client application resides in order to use the API.
 The system path may be modified using the sys.path variable within Python.